 Submission Procedure and Manuscript Format

 Modernism/modernity has a centralized submission system, utilizing the ScholarOne web-based portal.
-Contributors to the journal must submit manuscripts electronically using this system, which may be accessed by clicking here.
-Articles are randomly assigned for review to one of the two offices; their progress through editorial processing can be tracked through the ScholarOne system.
+Contributors to the journal and its Print Plus platform must submit manuscripts electronically using this system, which may be accessed by clicking here.
+The progress of articles through editorial processing can be tracked through the ScholarOne system.